mapple-dev/coinyegaga/README.md

 	cd src/
 	make -f makefile.unix USE_UPNP=-
-	./coinyegagad -connect=mapple-coinyegaga.zapto.org ( you need to post your ip at twitter @MappleDev that we add a new Peer in our System that 								later the coin connect automatic to peers)
+	./coinyegagad -connect=mapple-coinyegaga.zapto.org ( you need to post your ip at twitter @MappleDev with the tag gaga that we add a new Peer in our System that later the coin connect automatic to peers)